gdaverdin/bioinfo/Lab-3-:-Variant-Calling-and-Filtering.md

     java -jar /usr/local/gatk/latest/GenomeAnalysisTK.jar -T HaplotypeCaller -R chr17.fa -I Brca1Reads_aligned.sorted.dedup.realigned.bam --genotyping_mode DISCOVERY -stand_emit_conf 10 -stand_call_conf 30 -o Brca_raw_variants.vcf

+Remember that this is an unfiltered set of SNPs.
+We can apply some hard filters to our variants for depth, call quality.
+This is a difficult thing to teach -- you'll need to read about this yourself and cater variant filtration to your own experiment (https://www.broadinstitute.org/gatk/guide/article?id=2806).

 ## Using SnpEff to annotate variants